nihardalal/cocoa_lsst_y1_SPk/README.md

       cd ./cocoa/Cocoa/projects
       git clone --depth 1 https://github.com/CosmoLike/cocoa_lsst_y1.git lsst_y1

-The option `--depth 1` prevents git from downloading the entire project history.

-:warning: **Warning** :warning: Cocoa developers should drop the shallow clone option `--depth 1`; they should also authenticate to GitHub via SSH keys:

-      $CONDA_PREFIX/bin/git clone git@github.com:CosmoLike/cocoa_lsst_y1.git lsst_y1

 By convention, the Cosmolike Organization hosts a Cobaya-Cosmolike project named XXX at `CosmoLike/cocoa_XXX`.
 However, our scripts and YAML files assume the removal of the `cocoa_` prefix when cloning the repository.

+📚📚 *Additional Information for experts and developers* 📚📚: Cocoa developers should drop the shallow clone option `--depth 1`, which prevents git from downloading the entire repository history.
+Developers should also authenticate to GitHub via SSH keys:

+      $CONDA_PREFIX/bin/git clone git@github.com:CosmoLike/cocoa_lsst_y1.git lsst_y1

  **Step :three:**: go back to the Cocoa main folder, and activate the private Python environment

       cd ../